Oscar6647/moodify-lite/README.md

 # moodify-lite
-A lightweight version of moodify for a test on experimental features for [REDACTED]
+A lightweight version of moodify for a test on [REDACTED] for [REDACTED]